What Salvia Divinorum Is

 Effects

 At the dose levels typical in Western recreational use (smoked extracts of 5–40× potency), experiences can produce complete dissociation from reality within seconds, leaving users with no awareness that they have taken a substance and no capacity to ensure their own physical safety.
-This is not a metaphorical statement — there are documented cases of people during salvia peaks walking toward traffic or falling from heights with no awareness of their surroundings.
-Having a trusted, sober sitter present for any smoked salvia experience above threshold level is not optional harm reduction — it is essential.
+This is not a metaphorical statement, there are documented cases of people during salvia peaks walking toward traffic or falling from heights with no awareness of their surroundings.
+Having a trusted, sober sitter present for any smoked salvia experience above threshold level is essential harm reduction rather than an optional extra.

 Duration